 phosphonate carbon chain2, which is in turn bound to a siliconoxide-coated

 silicon surface (Fig. 1).
 DNA strands, custom manufactured by IBA, can bind to

 this PNA covered surface.
 In contrast to DNA, PNA does not have an anionic

 phosphate backbone, and is therefore uncharged at neutral pH, leading to lack

-of repulsion and enhanced hybridization efficiency compared to DNA/DNA binding.
+of repulsion and enhanced hybridization efficiency.

-Cattani-Scholz et al. show that their functionalization protocol can be translated from planar Si substrates to Si nanowire sensor devices.
+Cattani-Scholz et al. also show that their functionalization protocol can be translated from planar Si substrates to Si nanowire sensor devices.
 They employ these nanowire sensors to measure the change in surface potential upon PNA/DNA hybridization via the field effect.

 Figure 1: Schematic illustration of the stepwise functionalization of the SiO2-terminated Si surface.
 PNA is coupled to a monolayer of 11-hydroxyundecylphosphonate using the heterobifunctional linker1 (1).
 Following attachment via the maleimido moiety, single stranded PNA serves as a receptor for hybridization with target DNA (synthesized by IBA).
 Reprinted with permission from Cattani-Scholz et al., 2008.
 Copyright 2008 American Chemical Society.

 Cattani-Scholz, Daniel Pedone, Manish Dubey, Stefan Neppl, Bert Nickel, Peter

 Abstreiter, and Marc Tornow (2008)